 (c) AIGFP becomes a party to off-balance sheet financial instruments in the normal course of its business and to reduce its currency, interest rate and equity exposures.
 Interest rate, currency and equity risks related to such instruments are reflected in the consolidated financial statements to the extent these instruments are carried at a market or a fair value, whichever is appropriate.
-Because of limited liquidity of certain of these instruments, the recorded estimated fair values of such instruments may be different than the values that might be realized if AIGFP were to sell or close out the transactions prior to maturity.
+Because of limited liquidity of certain of these instruments, the

+12. COMMITMENTS AND CONTINGENT LIABILITIES (continued) recorded estimated fair values of such instruments may be different than the values that might be realized if AIGFP were to sell or close out the transactions prior to maturity.

-AIGFP, as principal and for its own account, enters into interest rate, currency and equity swaps, swaptions and forward commitments.
+AIGFP, in the ordinary course of its operations and as principal, structures derivative transactions to meet the needs of investors who may be seeking to hedge certain aspects of such investor's operations.
+AIGFP may also enter into derivative transactions for its own account.
+Such derivative transactions include interest rate, currency and equity swaps, swaptions and forward commitments.
 Interest rate swap transactions generally involve the exchange of fixed and floating rate interest payment obligations without the exchange of the underlying principal amounts.
 AIGFP typically becomes a principal in the exchange of interest payments between the parties and, therefore, may be exposed to loss, if counterparties default.
 Currency and equity swaps are similar to interest rate swaps, but may involve the exchange of principal amounts at the beginning and end of the transaction.
 Swaptions are options where the holder has the right but not the obligation to enter into a swap transaction or cancel an existing swap transaction.
 At December 31, 1998, the notional principal amount of the sum of the swap pays and receives approximated \$345.5 billion, primarily related to interest rate swaps of approximately \$255.9 billion.